mesinan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Then I started to modify the size of the layers of the model.

 I increased sizes of all layers, it increased the accuracy but couldn't exceed 0.920.
-Then I tought that maybe I should start trying grayscale.
+Then I tought that maybe I should start adding some preprocess steps, I started with grayscale.
+First I got the grayscale of the images, then I normalized images to make input in a defined interval to aviod input unconsistencies for the model.
 Grayscale worked.
 In less than 10 Epochs, accuracy increased to 0.930 and more.
 Then I decreased the first layer size, because I tought that biggest distinction between signs would be done in higher level layers.
 As I guessed decreasing size of first convolution layer did not have any negative affect.